read our björk interview from 1993

 “Pop music has betrayed us.
 Everybody in the world needs pop music.
 But nobody has had the courage to make pop that’s relevant to the modern world.”
 This month, The Sugarcubes unique singer goes solo with a stunning album of deeply personal dance music.

 ”I think my head is about to explode, there is so much to do today!”
 It’s a hectic afternoon in London’s Belsize Park, but Björk Gudmundsdóttir is enjoying life.
 We’re sitting in the new ﬂat that she hasn’t had much time to decorate, having spent much of her time since moving here in the studio.
-Interior decoration consists of a few colourful dinosaur drawings by her six-year-old son Sindri that adorn the otherwise bare walls.
+Interior decoration consists of a few colorful dinosaur drawings by her six-year-old son Sindri that adorn the otherwise bare walls.
 For Björk, mother and popstar, time is a luxury commodity these days.

 After three albums of idiosyncratic pop with Icelandic pop pranksters The Sugarcubes, she has decided to settle permanently in London.
 The transition is born of necessity.
 Björk has serious work to do and her hometown of Reykjavik is no longer big enough for her aspirations.

 This month sees Björk’s debut as an artist in her own right.
 Her first single as a solo artist, Human Behaviour, is out at the end of May and it’s a corker.
-Turbocharged by 12-inch remixes courtesy of Andy Weatherall and Darren Emerson, Björk has ﬁnally come into her own, realising a potential that 1987’s indie gem Birthday and the stunning Sugarcubes debut album Life’s Too Good first hinted at.
+Turbocharged by 12-inch remixes courtesy of Andy Weatherall and Darren Emerson, Björk has ﬁnally come into her own, realizing a potential that 1987’s indie gem Birthday and the stunning Sugarcubes debut album Life’s Too Good first hinted at.
 The single sounds nothing like The Sugarcubes; the vehicle for her unique vocal talents is no longer guitar driven indie pop, but pure unadulterated dance music.

 “You can tell that the artist has gone all the way, done anything to create a perfect song.
 I had to have a go at least once before I die and see if I could do the same thing."